Did You Know? |

 the coin.

-- The 2011 auction to dine in New York city with Warren E. Buffett had a record $2,626,411; the top bidder last year paid $2,626,311 million to dine with the this chairman of Berkshire Hathaway.
+- The 2011 auction to dine in New York city with Warren E. Buffett, chairman of Berkshire Hathaway, had a record $2,626,411.
+Hedge fund manager Ted Weschler paid $2,626,411 for the chance to dine with Warren Buffett in New York City.

-- Christie’s, which is the world's largest auction house, was established around 1766.
+- Christies, which is the world's largest auction house, was established around 1766.
+Christies, the iconic auction house that dominates the global art market today,

-- Sotheby’s, which is the world's second-largest auction house, held its first auction in 1744.
+- Sothebys, which is the world's second-largest auction house, held its first auction in 1744.
+Sothebys, now a titan in the global art market, began its journey on

 - Dorotheum, which is one of the world's oldest auction houses, held its first auction in 1707.